DatabyClara/SQL_Carbon_Emissions_Analysis/README.md

 - Encourage more companies to share their emissions data and keep updating it regularly to have accurate information.

 ### 📈 Potential Extensions
--Compare carbon footprints across similar products to highlight best practices.
+- Compare carbon footprints across similar products to highlight best practices.
 - Perform time series forecasting to predict future emissions and evaluate intervention scenarios.
 - Collect more recent data to monitor ongoing trends and evaluate the effectiveness of emission reduction efforts.
 - Develop targeted decarbonization strategies for upstream, operations, and downstream stages.